In this guide you will learn

 • Yield between 0,5 to 2 ounces depending on hours of sun

 • From seed to harvest takes about 9 to 10 weeks

 If you want start growing please download my free grow guide and order some high quality seeds at this link here.
-We ship seeds to the US, CA and many other countries.
+We ship seeds to the US, Australia and many other countries.
 All customers get 24/7 grow support.

 The founder of I Love Growing Marijuana, Robert Bergman, is a marijuana growing expert that enjoys sharing his knowledge with the world.
 He combines years of experience, ranging from small-scale grows to massive operations, with a passion for growing.
 His articles include tutorials on growing... [read more]